digitalme-my/NXLAuth-iOS/README.md

 AS's that assume all clients are web-based or require clients to maintain confidentiality of the client secrets may not work well.

+## Auth Flow

+NXLAuth provide convenience methods to interaction with the Authorization Server where you perform token exchanges and some of this logic for you.
+This Demo app uses the convenience method which returns either an `OIDAuthState` object, or an error.

+`OIDAuthState` is a class that keeps track of the authorization and token requests and responses, and provides a convenience method to call an API with fresh tokens.
+This is the only object that you need to serialize to retain the authorization state of the session.

 ## Try

 Want to try out NXLAuth?
 Just [CLICK HERE](https://github.com/nexlife/NXLAuth-iOS-example) to try out our Demo App